agrgn42/dancemap/README.md

 In-file required input parameters:

   'get_from_twitter' function -

         coords = Given the low volume of geo-tagged Tweets, this function automatically calls multiple locations around the                    world until at least 100 geo-tagged results for the given query term. query = 'keyword_you_want_to_search_for_videos_of'
           default = 'dance'
         count = maximum_number_of_results_returned
           default = 100

-Displaying Data in Map:
+DISPLAYING DATA IN MAP:

 From terminal (Mac OS) with your virtual environment activated in the 'dancemap' directory, run the command...

     python app.py

 This command will automatically build and update your database, run the php script necessary to render the datapoints in .geojson format necessary to populate the map, push these files to the master branch of the GitHub repository you have initialized your 'dancemap' directory with in order that the map's javascript can access the file's contents via necessary URL, and render the map.